Alberto Gonzales: Attorney general

 Gonzales's name was sometimes floated as a possible nominee to the United States Supreme Court during Bush's first presidential term.
 On November 10, 2004, it was announced that he would be nominated to replace United States Attorney General John Ashcroft for Bush's second term.
 Gonzales was regarded as a moderate compared to Ashcroft because he was not seen as opposing abortion or affirmative action.
 Although he has never stated publicly his support for abortion and later as attorney general, was the plaintiff in the Supreme Court case Gonzales v.
 Carhart, which reinforced the ban on late-term abortion that was previously overturned, and had stated publicly his opposition to racial quotas, some people assumed Gonzales did not oppose abortion or affirmative action.
 According to a Texas Monthly article, Gonzales has never said he was pro-choice and he has publicly opposed racial quotas.

 The perceived departure from some conservative viewpoints elicited strong opposition to Gonzales that started during his Senate confirmation proceedings at the beginning of President Bush's second term.
 The New York Times quoted anonymous Republican officials as saying that Gonzales's appointment to attorney general was a way to "bolster Mr. Gonzales's credentials" en route to a later Supreme Court appointment.

 Gonzales enjoyed broad bipartisan support in connection with his nomination, including the support of former Democratic HUD Secretary Henry Cisneros and Colorado Democratic Senator Ken Salazar.
-One writer noted, "A senator from Pennsylvania said, 'I have always found him [Alberto Gonzales] to be completely forthright, brutally honest – in some cases telling me things I did not want to hear but always forthright, always honest, sincere, serious.
+One writer noted, "A senator from Pennsylvania said, 'I have always found him [Alberto Gonzales] to be completely forthright, brutally honest—in some cases telling me things I did not want to hear but always forthright, always honest, sincere, serious.
 This is a serious man who takes the responsibilities that have been given to him as a great privilege and a great honor which he holds very carefully and gently in his hands.'
 Said another senator, this one from Kentucky, 'Judge Gonzales is proof that in America, there are no artificial barriers to success.
 A man or woman can climb to any height that his or her talents can take them.
 For Judge Gonzales, that is a very high altitude indeed.
 And luckily for his country, he is not quite finished climbing yet.'"

-The nomination was approved on February 3, 2005, with the confirming vote largely split along party lines 60–36 (54 Republicans and 6 Democrats in favor, and 36 Democrats against, along with 4 abstentions: 3 Democrat and 1 Republican).
+The nomination was approved on February 3, 2005, with the confirming vote largely split along party lines 60–36 (54 Republicans and six Democrats in favor, and 36 Democrats against, along with four abstentions: three Democrats and one Republicans).

 He was sworn in on February 3, 2005.